 It’s recommended to write who you are in the opening of your “welcome” email.
-Because that way, people will remember you and “listen” to what you have to say! 😉
+Because that way, people will remember you and “listen” to what you say! 😉

-This is important because most of the subscribers want to know what’s in it for them!
+This is important because most subscribers want to know what’s in it!
 They want to know if being on your list will help them with what they need help with or not.

-It is BEST if you let them know what content you are planning to send to them.
+It is BEST to let them know what content you plan to send to them.
 Will you send them your new blog posts?
 Freebies?
-Tips? etc…
+Tips?
+Etc…

 In this section of your “welcome” email, you should also include how often they will hear from you.
-I know that when I know when someone is sending me an email on a specific day/s I wait for their emails! 🙂
+I know that when I know when someone is sending me an email on a specific day/s, I wait for their email! 🙂

-So, if you are planning to send to your subscribers an email once a week or twice a week, let them know! 🙂
+So, if you plan to email your subscribers once a week or twice a week, let them know! 🙂

 Share with them your BEST posts

-After you let them know what kind of content they can expect from you, why not show them your great content that you already have?!
+After you let them know what kind of content they can expect from you, why not show them the great content you already have?!

 This is a GREAT way to show them that your content is AWESOME! 🙂

-And because your goal is to keep your “Welcome” email short and sweet ( you don’t want to make it to long, 700 words) simply share with them links to your awesome posts!
+And because your goal is to keep your “Welcome” email short and sweet ( you don’t want to make it too long, 700 words), simply share links to your awesome posts with them!

 You should add something that will make your subscribers respond back to you.

-You can do that by simply asking them a question or by letting them know that you would love to hear back from them.
+You can do that by asking them questions or letting them know that you would love to hear back from them.

-I know that I love hearing back from my subscribers, that way I can help them and provide them with valuable content that will help them the most.
+I love hearing back from my subscribers; that way, I can help them and provide them with valuable content that will help them the most.

 You did it!
 You wrote your first “welcome” email!
 That is just AWESOME news!